 When I was introduced to the work of Mexican architect Luis Barragán, I couldn’t understand why anyone would think of modern architecture as a cold discipline.

-Looking back on my architecture training, one of my fondest memories was artist Lauretta Vinciarelli's Graphic Arts class, where she asked a roomful of Columbia undergraduates to render the captivating work of Luis Barragán on paper.
-Fifty pink Prismacolor pencils and a term later, I was on my way to becoming an architect.
+Looking back on my architecture training, one of my fondest memories was artist Lauretta Vinciarelli's graphic arts class, where she asked a roomful of Columbia undergraduates to render Barragán's captivating work on paper.
+Fifty pink Prismacolor pencils later, I was on my way to becoming an architect.

-Above: Barragán developed his own take on modernism, with the use of vivid colors and textural contrast as shown here in the Caudra San Christobál stables, designed in 1966.
+Above: Barragán developed his own take on modernism, with the use of vivid colors and textural contrast as shown here in the Caudra San Christobál stables designed in 1966.
+Photograph by Steve Silverman on Flickr.

-Above: Barragán is regarded as one of the most important architects of the 20th century, and his buildings are memorable for their mastery of space and light.
+Above: Barragán is regarded as one of the most important architects of the 20th century; his buildings are especially memorable for their mastery of space and light.
+Photograph via Zero 1 Magazine.

 Above: Barragán was also a landscape architect; his sculptural forms and bright colors accentuate the natural surroundings.

 Above: Water features are a common theme in the architect's work.
-All images via Flickr.
+Photograph from the Luis Barragán foundation.